SSWConsulting/SSW.Rules.Content/rules/zooming-in-and-out/rule.md

 Should I order this other pinball machine?
 :::
 ::: bad
-Figure: Bad example - The concept and challenge haven't been explained yet, making it confusing
+Figure: Bad example - The context and challenge haven't been explained yet, making it confusing
 :::

 ::: greybox